krivard/codalab-worksheets-wiki/Dev:-Configure-CodaLab-for-Development.md

     ```

 ## Install app schema and default data
 Now you are ready to install the application schema and default data into the database.

+### Set up databases
-The default Dev setup uses a local sqlite database, which requires very little configuration and is sufficient to get started.
-You can also configure CodaLab to use MySQL, which requires you to explicitly create a database.
+You can configure CodaLab to use either SQL Server or MySQL.
+Both of these require you to explicitly create a database.

+#### Install MySQL Python
+1. Install MySql-Python to your virtual environment.
+1. Open a Windows command prompt.
+1. Navigate to the virtual environment (venv) for CodaLab and use the following command.
+    `easy_install mysql-python`
+1. Create a database:
+   `create database if not exists MySql_DevDB;`

 ### Create a local config file